 There has in the last few years, been subtle activity in the sphere of New Age publicity and propaganda machinery.

-If all of the stated accounts and events are true, then there is major activity build up on earth by Satan’s forces, (Maitreya is said to have appeared 238 times since his first in Kenya in 1988); which can only lead to the Biblical prophecies regarding Israel and the world’s nations.
+If all of the stated accounts and events are true, then there is major activity build up on Earth by Satan’s forces, (Maitreya [the New Age leader] is said to have appeared 238 times since his first in Kenya in 1988); which can only lead to the Biblical prophecies regarding Israel and the world’s Nations.
 (See: Rev Chapter 13 v.
 2 and especially the Note of March 2017)!
 The Links on that note, take the reader to more details.

 Maitreya is stated as “self-created”; which the Bible states is not so; as only God Almighty “Alpha and Omega” can create; and He used the personage of Christ Jesus for that action.
 Christ Jesus also “maintains” all Creation at the present time (John 1:3; 1Cor.
 8:6; Col. 1:16-17 & Eph.
 3:9).